 There’s also another more serious side to the shift: the changing scientific view about fats.

 For one thing, saturated fats are not the cause of cardiovascular disease and heart attacks, as they have long been accused of.
-See a video and article here that I wrote about the evolving attitude of medical researchers.
+See a video and article below that I wrote about the evolving attitude of medical researchers.

 Americans have also become more concerned about trans fats, altered fats from food processing and from frying, that are highly inflammatory.
 Such fats are used in many margarine products, but, happily, less and less of them.
-But the omega-6 fatty acid vegetable oils that go into making margarine are inflammatory and very likely genetically modified to boot.
+But the omega-6 fatty acid vegetable oils that go into making margarine are inflammatory and likely genetically modified to boot.
 That’s a double negative for avoiding them in my opinion.

 A 2013 study in the British Medical Journal found, in fact, that replacement of dietary saturated fats, including butter, with omega-6 fatty acids from safflower oil and safflower oil polyunsaturated margarine contributed clearly – and surprisingly − in more deaths among men aged 30-59 who had experienced a recent coronary event.
+In other words, replacing butter with margarine did not help these middle aged men with cardiovascular disease eat healthier; it may have even shortened their lives.

 “These findings could have important implications for worldwide dietary advice to substitute omega-6 linoleic acid, or polyunsaturated fats in general, for saturated fats,” the researchers concluded.